 Will Defaulting on Personal Loan make you Lose the Ownership of Any Assets?

-In most cases, the bank will look for possible solutions that will benefit both the parties if an only if the default made was due to some genuine reasons.
+In most cases, the bank will look for possible solutions that will benefit both the parties if and only if the default was due to some genuine reasons.
 Thus, the borrower can retain his/her asset, and on the other hand, the bank will avoid any changes made to its Non-Performing Asset portfolio.
 In cases like a job loss or an accident, the bank will consider this agreement and check whether you paid your EMIs on time on not.
-Thus, liquidating monetary assets may not be the first outcome of load repayment default.
+Thus, liquidating monetary assets may not be the first outcome of loan repayment default.

 Options That Will Favor You When You Default on a Personal Loan

 The bank may extend your personal loan tenure if it feels that your financial position is not good and you are having trouble keeping up with the EMI amount.
 However, it will lead to higher interest generation, but you will be relieved from your current situation.
 Furthermore, if you get into the position where you think you can again pay the old EMI, a genuine negotiation with the bank may allow you to prepay the loan early.
 This will save you from the high-interest outgo if the bank does not charge you with any penalty.

 - Deferring the Payment

 In cases where you are likely to be able to increase cash flow that stabilizes your financial situation, the bank may provide you with a brief pause of a few months, before you can start with repayments again.
 However, the bank may charge you with a penalty for not making the payment on time.

 If your financial situation is such that you desire to repay the personal loan in one go, the bank may provide you with a one-time settlement option.
 However, a case-to-case approach will be followed in this situation.
 You would probably have to pay the settlement amount lower than the original amount as the bank may cut off some additional charges.
 In case your financial condition is critical, you may require filing for bankruptcy to relieve yourself from further loan commitments.